-This month marks 5 years of training for me.
+This month marks almost 8 years of training for me.

-Below you can see a picture of my worst physical condition in February 2011 vs. me achieving my own definition of an ideal physique in December 2014:
+Below you can see a picture of one of my worst physical conditions vs. my peak condition in 2017:

 Just like most of you reading this, I started out very hopeful.

 I thought that as long as I work hard I will build the body of my dreams in 1-2 years.

 I wanted a great physique more than anything else and made fitness the number 1 goal in my life.